Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract2_Redacted.md

-Providers shall screen their employees and contractors initially and on an ongoing monthly basis to determine whether any of them has been excluded from participation in Medicare, Medicaid, SCHIP, or any federal health care programs (as defined in Section
+Providers shall screen their employees and contractors initially and on an ongoing monthly basis to determine whether any of them has been excluded from participation in Medicare, Medicaid, SCHIP, or any federal health care programs (as defined in Section 1128B(f) of the Social Security Act) and not employ or contract with an individual or entity that has been excluded.
-## 1128
-B(f) of the Social Security Act) and not employ or contract with an individual or entity that has been excluded.
 The Provider shall be required to immediately report to any exclusion information discovered.
 The Provider shall be informed that civil monetary penalties may be imposed against Providers who employ or enter into